Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up. The subject matter?

 As for the Singapore Pools dream, the only way I can be the owner an outlet will be to franchise it.

 - Proven management and work practices (every outlet looks exactly the same!)

-Determined to set up my very own Singapore Pools outlet, I ran a quick search online only to find that the last time Singapore Pools was open for application was more than a decade ago.
+After I sent the email, I did a quick search online only to discover that the last time Singapore Pools was open for application was more than a decade ago.

-True enough, they replied to my Email within a day to state that they do not have plans to invite applications from the public.
+True enough, they replied to email within a day to state that they do not have plans to invite applications from the public.

 Franchising Other Famous Household Brands – Not Cheap!

-All hope is not lost, I went on to do a research on some of the more profitable known brands in Singapore.
+I went on to do some research on other equally (or more) profitable, well-known brands in Singapore.
 From there, I reached out to some of them to find out the cost of franchising.

-On top of these set-up costs, owner of the franchise will have to pay a percentage of their outlet’s sales performance to the franchisor.
+On top of these set-up costs, the owner of the franchise will have to pay a percentage of their outlet’s sales performance to the franchisor.